Professional-Level Master of Science in Athletic Training

 Focuses on the basic principles of biophysics, biochemistry and physiology, as related to the mechanisms of drug action, biodistribution and metabolism.
 Selected agents and classes of agents are examined in detail

 Develops clinical reasoning skills and application of evidence-based resources to problem solve as clinicians in an interdisciplinary health care team.
+Students will also continue work on their research project that was begun in ATR 6509, Research Methods.

 Emphasizes pre-participation organizational activities in a secondary school and collegiate/university sports context.
 The third clinical course utilizes patient/client interactions at various practice settings to develop and evaluate students’ knowledge, skills, and clinical decision-making abilities while under preceptor supervision.